How to Find & Hire a Web Designer

 Referrals and recommendations

 • Did the project meet your expectations?
-On time?
-On budget?
+Was it on time and on budget?

-• Was it clearly defined what you were going to get and was what was promised delivered?
+• Was it clearly defined what you were going to get? did the designer deliver as promised?

 • Was the designer professional, easy to work with, and good about returning calls or emails?